-- co-founder of PEI California; - knowledge gained through his extensive work as our Chairman since our inception in 2005; - extensive knowledge of and experience in the agricultural and feed industries, as well as a deep understanding of operations in political environments; and - background as an owner of a farming company in California, and his previous role in the California state government.
+• co-founder of PEI California;

+- knowledge gained through his extensive work as our Chairman since our inception in 2005; - extensive knowledge of and experience in the agricultural and feed industries, as well as a deep understanding of operations in political environments; and - background as an owner of a farming company in California, and his previous role in the California state government.

 Neil M. Koehler has served as Chief Executive Officer, President and as a director since March 2005.
-Mr. Koehler served as Chief Executive Officer of PEI California since its formation in January 2003 and as a member of its board of directors since March 2004.
+Mr. Koehler is a co-founder of PEI California and served as its Chief Executive Officer since its formation in January 2003 and as a member of its board of directors from March 2004 until its dissolution in March 2012.
 Prior to his association with PEI California, Mr. Koehler was the co-founder and General Manager of Parallel Products, one of the first ethanol production facilities in California, which was sold to a public company in 1997.
 Mr. Koehler was also the sole manager and sole limited liability company member of Kinergy Marketing, LLC, which he founded in September 2000, and which is one of our wholly-owned subsidiaries.
-Mr. Koehler has over 20 years of experience in the ethanol production, sales and marketing industry in the Western United States.
+Mr. Koehler has over 30 years of experience in the ethanol production, sales and marketing industry in the Western United States.
 Mr. Koehler is a Director of the California Renewable Fuels Partnership, a Director of the Renewable Fuels Association and is a nationally-recognized speaker on the production and marketing of renewable fuels.
 Mr. Koehler has a B.A. degree in Government from Pomona College.